-In the following pages there are some examples of how you can prepare students for a Trinity GESE Grade 5 exam.
-These activities show teachers how they can develop their own classroom materials to practise the communicative skills and language needed for Grade 5.
-There are videos of GESE Grade 5 exams at trinitycollege.com/GESE-elementary
+In the following pages there are some examples of how you can prepare students for a Trinity exam.
+These activities will show teachers how they can develop their own classroom materials to practise the communicative skills and language needed for Grade 5.
+There are videos of GESE Grade 5 exams at www.trinitycollege.com/GESEgrade5